cue-lang/cue/doc/ref/spec.md

 CUE is lexically scoped using blocks:

 1. The scope of a [predeclared identifier](#predeclared-identifiers) is the universe block.
+1. The scope of an identifier denoting a field declared at top level (outside any struct literal) is the package block.
-1. The scope of an identifier denoting a field or alias declared at top level (outside any struct literal) is the file block.
+1. The scope of an identifier denoting an alias declared at top level (outside any struct literal) is the file block.
 1. The scope of the package name of an imported package is the file block of the file containing the import declaration.